Wa11bang/OpenIPTV/README.md

 * Changing stream quality
 * Changing the stream language
 * Playing back DVR recordings
-* Parental Controls using CommonSenseMedia TV-Rating API (WIP) (Requires API which can be obtained for free via: https://www.commonsensemedia.org/developers/api)
+* Parental Controls using OMBD TV-Rating API (Requires API which can be obtained for free via: http://www.omdbapi.com/apikey.aspx)
 * Program Guide
 * Time lock to restrict viewing hours
 * Category view for the guide